jolav/codetabs/README.md

 ### **[Read DOCS online](https://codetabs.com/cors-proxy/cors-proxy.html)**

+    24 June 2018
+    Due to recent abuse during last weeks petitions are now limited to 1-per-second If you need more feel free to contact me.

-- Petitions are limited to 1 every 5 seconds.
+- Petitions are limited to 1 per second.
 You will get a 429 error if you exceed
 - Free CORS proxy server that allows access resources from any website
 - You can use to prevent mixed content of images and JSON data proxying the resources to serve them under https.
 - Each request is limited to 2mb size download to avoid abuse